What is Bachelor of Laws (LLB) Degree? Details Revealed

 Bachelor of Laws Curriculum: Overview

 The Bachelor of Laws (LLB) programme offers an extensive legal education, covering essential legal principles with specialised topics.
-It typically includes a mix of core subjects that explore essential areas of law and elective courses that allow students to explore specific interests or areas of specialisation.
+It typically includes a mix of core subjects that cover essential areas of law and elective courses that allow students to pursue specific interests or specialisations.
 This well-structured curriculum defines the question, ‘What is a Bachelor of Laws?’.
-Here’s an overview of the key subjects covered in LLB curriculum:
+Here’s an overview of the key subjects covered in the LLB curriculum:

 Core Modules:

-Typically, a Bachelor of Laws (LLB) covers the following core modules through its 4-year duration.
-However, these modules can vary between institutions as per their curriculum.
+Typically, a Bachelor of Laws (LLB) covers the following core modules over its 4-year duration.
+However, these modules may vary across institutions depending on their curricula.
 Here are the core modules:

 • Constitutional Law